-As if methamphetamine were not bad enough - someone had to come up with a way to make it stronger, harsher, more addictive and more damaging.
-They called it "crystal meth."
+As if methamphetamine were not bad enough—someone had to come up with a way to make it stronger, harsher, more addictive and more damaging.
+They called it “crystal meth.“

 When you further purify methamphetamine and allow it to crystallize, you get chunks of ice-like material.
-In that form, it can be smoked, while methamphetamine normally cannot be as it is too irritating and damaging to the lungs.
+In that form, it can be smoked, while Methamphetamine normally cannot be as it is too irritating and damaging to the lungs.
 Crystal meth can also be dissolved in water and injected.
-The result is a fast, intense high that can last 12 hours or more, compared to the hour or so high of cocaine.
-The initial rush is usually followed by hours of euphoria, increased activity and talkativeness.
+The result is a fast, intense high that can last 12 hours or more, compared to the hour or so high from cocaine.
+The initial rush is usually followed by hours of euphoria, increased activity, and talkativeness.
 The heart beats faster, body temperature may be raised.
 The user normally has little or no appetite and does not feel fatigue.

 Users may continue to abuse this drug for days, not eating or sleeping.
 These binges are often followed by a crash, meaning the user collapses and sleeps for days.
 When users wake up, they are normally so depleted that they are depressed and irrational.
 Chronic users often begin to evidence aggressive, paranoid and violent behavior.
 They may be confused and even psychotic and suffer from insomnia.
 Mental symptoms may last for years after a person has stopped using the drug.

 Chronic use can damage the heart and blood vessels, increasing the risk of stroke and heart attack.
 Injecting crystal meth users run a risk of collapsed veins, abscesses, pneumonia or blood-borne diseases.